pypm/home/docs/studies/index.md

 increase in spread following May 6.

 **Update June 20:** By including data through June 19, it appears that Berlin is experiencing exponential growth, transition date: May 23.
+The state of Saxony-Anhalt has also recently seen a rapid rise in new cases.
-It is also possible that the recent rise in cases is due to a localized outbreak.
+It is possible that these recent rises in cases are due to localized outbreaks.

 ### May 28, 2020: [9 provinces](prov20200528/index.md)